Best Time to GO

 The Queen Elizabeth Park is one of the best known parks in the area.
 It’s home to a lot of safari animals but most importantly it is home to the chimpanzees which are protected in the park.
 The park is also part of the African Great Lakes Region which means there are a number of beautiful lakes for you to visit like Lake Edward and Lake George.
 If you’re keen in seeing the park from an aerial view then you’ll be glad to know that there are hot air balloon tours available.
 It offers a magical experience to those who are willing to fly up high.

-The Marchison Falls is found in the Marchison National Park which is the largest park in Uganda.
+The Murchison Falls is found in the Murchison National Park which is the largest park in Uganda.
 It is home to various animals such as the elephants, giraffes, chimpanzees and lions.
 The water of the falls comes from the Victoria Nile River which cascades down a 30 meter drop into the Nile River.
 It’s a spectacular natural wonder to see if you are in the area.
 A lot of famous people have been visitors to this part of Uganda including Ernest Hemingway and Winston Churchill.

 This tour will see you go to the western side of Uganda.
 You will make stop overs at Lake Mburo, sleep at the famed Mantana Camp, go for Gorilla tracking and many more.